martindevans/martindevans.me/_posts/2012-10-20-New-Release.md

 layout: post
 category : Heist
 tags : [heist, release]
-tagline : In Which You Stop Reading This Blogpost To Check Out Greenlight
+tagline : In Which You Stop Reading This Blogpost To Play My Game
 ---
 {% include JB/setup %}